.NET HELP

 NPlot excels in creating dynamic and visually appealing charts within C# applications.
 This section will guide you through generating a scatter chart, a typical use case for displaying data with two variables.

 Scatter charts are particularly effective in visualizing the relationship between the variables.
-Follow the following steps to create a scatter plot:
+Follow these steps to create a scatter plot:

 var scatterPlot = new PointPlot();